Cross-Border eCommerce benefits – how to prepare for risks

 For example, a subscription-based web business ought to be able to project website views based on its organic search placement, paid advertising, email marketing, and other alliances & promotions.
 Make a projection of traffic by summing up your sources, then estimate the conversion rates, and that gives you unit sales.

 Now as time moves on, we need to make changes in the assumption.
 For example, if we predicted 10% month over month growth rate by spending $5000 per month on advertising.
 However, due to budget cuts, the company can only spend $3000.
 That will cut down the traffic by 40%.

 Similarly if suddenly a competition decides to discontinue their services, suddenly the conversion rate might shoot up by 30-40% hence boosting the inventory demand.
 Generally quarterly or monthly revisions in predicting mechanism are recommended.
 This depends on the nature of the company products and time required for a feedback cycle to complete for that particular assumption.

 When a customer gets the product without a delay, they tend to trust you more for their needs.
 This helps in repeat purchases and loyal customer base.
 Consider a scenario where the customer would require a product on a regular basis which, if not procured on time may affect his business.
 If he is able to purchase the product and get this delivered on time, he will be a loyal customer for life.

 - Reduced Stockouts:

 This is one of the most talked about yet common issues among retailers for sales loss reasons.
 Factors need to continuously optimized to get a better estimate trend.
-An accurate forecasting method not only ensures lower inventory idle time in warehouse but also less operational cost is required.
+An accurate forecasting method not only ensures lower inventory idle time in the warehouse but also the less operational cost is required.